The Most Diet-Obsessed Places in the Word

 10. United Kingdom (Google Score: 70)

 People in the United Kingdom showed great interest in the Keto diet, which was the subject of the kingdom’s top three diet-related searches, but the government’s official NHS website warns against low-carb diets along with fad and detox diets.
-As Brexit approaches, some writers have expressed concern over how food availability will be affected.
+As Brexit approaches, some have expressed concern over how food availability will be affected.

 Google Trends data shows that Britain’s interest in diets is actually decreasing.
 Britain hit a 10-year peak in 2014, but since then interest has slowly decreased.
 Among its countries, dieting interest is highest in Wales, followed by Northern Ireland, Scotland and England.